Starting you own business?

 Venture Capital Firms: Venture Capital firms invest in businesses in exchange for equity or a percentage of ownership.
 These firms are after mid-range projects between $500,000 to $2 million usually hi-tech or bio-tech industries.
 They want to invest and get out quick with a lot of interest made from their investment.
 They are extremely picky about the businesses they fund.
 You must have a great product and business plan, with great management potential to get their attention, let alone their funding.

-Websites include Jump Start, Ohio Venture Capital Firms, Third Frontier Ohio Department of Development, vFinance, Inc., Business Finance, National Venture Capital Association, and Mid Atlantic Venture Capital.
+Websites include Jump Start, Ohio Venture Capital Firms, Third Frontier Ohio Department of Development, National Venture Capital Association, and Mid Atlantic Venture Capital.

-Government Agencies: A wide range of Government programs are available to help finance a business but they all have very specific qualification criteria.
-Jump Start, Ohio Business Programs, SBA and 166 Loans, OHIO INCENTIVES.
+Government Agencies: A wide range of Government programs are available to help finance a business but they all have very specific qualification criteria: Jump Start, Ohio Business Programs, and OHIO INCENTIVES.